Changes to how automation rules are counted in Jira Cloud

 Page published

-This trigger runs your rule any time a new page is published.
+This trigger runs your rule each time a new page is created and published.

 Page status changed